informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 we shouldn't even offer the option:
   1. (G4) Scalar columns of main table that are not-null.
-  2. (G5) All outbound foreignkey facets that all the columns invloved are not-null
+  2. (G5) All outbound foreignkey facets that all the columns invloved are not-null Although if user is vewing a snapshot of catalog, ermrest might actually return null value for a not-null column, and therefore we should not do this check if user is in that state.

 Based on this, the following will be the logic for this function:
     - If facet has `null` filter: `false`